-One common mistake Sharon has noticed is how many members are confused by the term ‘superannuation account’.
-Recent research from AMP suggested that 70 % of older Australians don’t know what an Account-Based Pension is.
-Given that this is the most common mechanism for Australians to withdraw funds from their super account, this could be considered surprising.
-But Sharon didn’t think that was necessarily the case.
-She believes that much of the confusion comes when super funds give different names to their Account-Based Pensions, for instance FirstChoice ( Colonial First State) or Retirement Income Account (ART) or Choice Income (AustralianSuper).
-It’s not exactly easy to discern that this is your own super, in draw-down mode.
+There is a very common mistake that adviser, Sharon Sheehan, has noticed.
+So many members are confused by the term ‘superannuation account’.
+Recent research from AMP confirms that 70 % of older Australians don’t know what an Account-Based Pension is.
+Given that this is the way that most Australians will withdraw funds from their super account, this is surprising.
+But Sharon believes that much of the confusion comes when super funds give different names to their Account-Based Pensions, for instance Retirement Income Account (ART) or Choice Income (AustralianSuper).
+It’s not exactly easy to recognise that this is your own super, in draw-down mode.
 And if it’s not that easy to distinguish this as an income stream, this might lead to misreporting when you decide to apply for any government entitlements.

 Is your super exempt?

 Superannuation whether in an accumulation account or in an income stream is an assessable asset for someone applying for an Age Pension.
 However your partner’s superannuation may not be an assessable asset.
-This occurs when the partner is under Age Pension age and their super is still held in an accumulation account.
+This happens when the partner is under Age Pension age and their super is still held in an accumulation account.
 In this circumstance their super is not accessible.
 If however they had started an income stream it would be assessed by Centrelink

 Recently Janice and Simon met with Sharon to understand how they could go about applying for the Age Pension.